ziapeltagames/six-winters/README.md

 ## src

 The clojure model simulates the mission card deck for rapid prototyping purposes.
 This enables various deck builds to be tested quickly without the overhead of physical cards.
+This code is now out of date.
+It may be resurrected at some point.

-## resources
+### resources

 Contains various card decks I'm experimenting with during playtesting.
+These are used for the clojure model.